* Dollar curbs gains vs euro, yen after U.S. data

 * Weak euro zone inflation data adds to rate cut prospects

-NEW YORK, May 16 (Reuters) - The U.S. dollar dropped against the euro and Japanese yen on Thursday as a deluge of data highlighted vulnerabilities in the U.S. economy and curbed expectations the Federal Reserve will scale back its bond-buying program any time soon.
+NEW YORK, May 16 The dollar dropped against the euro and Japanese yen on Thursday as a deluge of U.S. data highlighted vulnerabilities in the U.S. economy, curbing expectations that the Federal Reserve will scale back its bond buying program any time soon.

-The dollar snapped a five-day advance against the euro after data showed the number of Americans filing new claims for unemployment benefits climbed last week to the fastest pace in six months, raising concerns about government austerity measures.
+The dollar fell for the first time in six sessions against the euro after data showed the number of Americans filing new claims for unemployment benefits climbed last week to the fastest pace in six months, a worrisome sign for the economy, which has been hit by government austerity.

-The Fed has made it clear that monetary policy will remain accommodative until they see broad and sustained growth in jobs.
+The Fed has made it clear that monetary policy will remain accommodative until they see broad and sustained growth in the labor market.

 "The dollar was on an uptrend headed into today's number, mostly due to an optimistic view of the U.S. economy," said Vassili Serebriakov, FX strategist at BNP Paribas in New York.